fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/prototyping/Prototype.md

 (As find-product cannot find DB book) find-product creates the product new-product.
 Find-product writes product-name into name of new-product.
-Find-product writes new-product into products of storage of stock-man.
+Find-product adds new-product to products of storage of stock-man.
 Find-product answers with new-product.

 ![Store24](find-product.svg)